Mark Twain: Later life and death

-Twain was awarded an honorary Doctor of Letters (D.Litt.) by Yale University in 1901 and a Doctor of Law by the University of Missouri in 1902.
-Oxford University awarded him a Doctorate of Law in 1907.
+Twain was awarded an Honorary Causa Doctor of Letters (Litt.D.) by Yale University in 1901 and a Doctor of Law (Ll.D) by the University of Missouri in 1902 and Oxford University awarded him in 1907.

 Twain was born two weeks after Halley's Comet's closest approach in 1835; he said in 1909:

 I came in with Halley's Comet in 1835.
 It is coming again next year, and I expect to go out with it.
 It will be the greatest disappointment of my life if I don't go out with Halley's Comet.
 The Almighty has said, no doubt: "Now here are these two unaccountable freaks; they came in together, they must go out together".

 Twain's prediction was eerily accurate; he died of a heart attack on April 21, 1910, in Stormfield, one day after the comet was at its closest to the Sun and a month before the comet passed the Earth.